The Music's Got Me!

-"The Music's Got Me!" is a 1992 song by German DJ and record production team Bass Bumpers, released as the third single from their debut album, Advance (1992).
-It was a Top 20 hit in both France and Spain, while peaking at number 25 in the UK.
-On the UK Dance Singles Chart, it hit number four.
-In the US, it reached number 36 on the Billboard Hot Dance Club Play chart.
-In 2015, the team released the song with new mixes from North2South, La Chord, and Taito Tikaro.
+"The Music's Got Me!" is a song by German DJ and record production team Bass Bumpers, released in 1992 by label Dance Street Records as the third single from their debut album, Advance (1992).
+It was both written and produced by Caba Kroll and Henning Reith, featuring vocals by Felicia Uwaje and rap by E-Mello.
+As the team's first European success, the song became a top-10 hit in Spain and a top-20 hit in France as well as a hit on the club charts.
+When re-released with new mixes in late 1993, it peaked at number 25 on the UK Singles Chart, while reaching numbers four and one on the Music Week Dance Singles chart and the Record Mirror Club Chart.
+In the US, it peaked at number 36 on the Billboard Hot Dance Club Play chart.
+In 2015, Bass Bumpers released the song with new mixes from North2South, La Chord, and Taito Tikaro.